La Caldera a prehistoric, volcanic cauldron of La Orotava is a botanical miracle to explore.

 Turn right up the hill from this center.

-You will get to more than one Aguamansa "Casa de Agua".
+You will encounter to more than one Aguamansa "Casa de Agua".
 Such a Casa is a fountain where an abundance of water arrives from the mountains.
 This is Aguamansa at its base.
 Many natural stones protect those water channels.
 The mossy rocks are covered with brilliant shades of green.

 This is Laurisilva country, as is obvious to see.
 However, most Laurals are found further inland.